01yzzyu/yzzyu.github.io/_pages/about.md

 Hi!
 I’m Zhongyu Yang (杨忠裕), a third-year undergraduate student at School of Mathematics and Statistics, Lanzhou University, majoring in Mathematics and Applied Mathematics.
 Currently, I am working as a research asssistant at CUHKSZ ,advised with [Ruimao Zhang](http://www.zhangruimao.site/), studying AI for Science and Computer Vision.

-I intend to pursue my PhD. degree now.

-My research interests include Energy Economics ,Computer Vision and AI for Science (Medical).
+My research interests include 2D/3D AIGC, Generative AI, Medical Image Analysis,3D Motion Modeling, Digital Human ,Energy Economics.
 You may relate to [my personal CV]( https://docs.google.com/viewer?url=https://raw.githubusercontent.com/01yzzyu/yzzyu.github.io/master/assets/CV(2).pdf) for more information.

 My long-term research goal is to develop intelligent machines that can actively perceive, analyze, and interpret human states, behaviors, and underlying motivations in dynamic scenes.

 Outside of research, I’m a big fan of the Los Angeles Lakers.
 My GOATs are Lionel Messi⚽ and LeBron James🏀 in their respective fields.
 In my free time, I enjoy playing basketball🏀 a lot.

-Feel free to reach out if you want to WeChat(13437555149) or collaborate yangzhy21@lzu.edu.cn or yangzhy21@gmail.com.
+I intend to pursue my PhD. degree now.Feel free to reach out if you want to WeChat(13437555149) or collaborate yangzhy21@lzu.edu.cn or yangzhy21@gmail.com.

 🔥 News
 ======
-2024.08:🔥🔥🔥🔥 We present [ReChar]([https://doi.org/10.1016/j.frl.2024.105669](https://openreview.net/forum?id=ob4cOIoha6)) to create novel artworks that seamlessly incorporate user-defined elements and stylistic preferences into Chinese characters.
+2024.08:🔥🔥🔥🔥 We present [ReChar](https://openreview.net/forum?id=ob4cOIoha6) to create novel artworks that seamlessly incorporate user-defined elements and stylistic preferences into Chinese characters.

 2024.05:🔥🔥 Our paper [Green Effect of Energy Transition Policy: A quasi-natural Experiment Based on New Energy Demonstration Cities](https://doi.org/10.1016/j.frl.2024.105669) is accepted to TOP Journals Finance Research Letters!
 A collabrative work with Zhichao Yu.